Before you build anything else, you need to own a specific moment. Not a domain. A moment.

 This is not a reflection and not a plan.
 It is a design claim — a statement of the specific human moment you are solving for in the Bhutan MDRO context.

-3. Your territory — one sentence that stakes your claim.
-Clear enough that another student reading it would immediately know if their problem overlaps with yours.
+Your territory — one sentence that stakes your claim, clear enough that another student reading it would immediately know if their problem overlaps with yours.
+Then one sentence describing something you learned about the domain (from the class session, the guideline, or your own research) that made you not pursue your first instinct.
+If your first instinct survived, explain what confirmed it.

 The Differentiation Rule